Series 5 — Episode 25

 Directed by James Hill

-Steed is mixing elaborate cocktails while Mrs Peel
+John Steed (Patrick Macnee) is mixing elaborate cocktails while Emma Peel (Diana Rigg)

 does the morning crossword when she spots the man